 - Agree to be the principal operator of the farm to be purchased and intend to make farming their principal future occupation.

-- Agree to consult with a local adult farm management instructor and enroll in a farm business management program approved by the Minnesota Commissioner of Agriculture for at least the first three years of the loan, if an approved program is available within 45 miles from the borrower's residence.
+- Agree to consult with a local farm management instructor and enroll in an approved farm business management program for at least the first three years of the loan, if an approved program is available within 45 miles from the borrower's residence.

 - Agree to consult with a local Board of Water and Soil Resources office or the county Natural Resources Conservation Service.